 Major weather events, such as Hurricane Katrina, point to changes in climate.
 The extensive media coverage contributes to raising awareness among US citizens that climate change does and will have a significant domestic impact.

 Al Gore’s documentary on climate change -An Inconvenient Truth- is released.
 The documentary, from a former US Vice President, builds on the most recent research to make the case that climate change is the defining environmental issue of our time and that no one, including investors, should ignore it.

-The subprime mortgage crisis begins in the US, with significant impacts continuing to 2012 and effects still prominent today.
-The crisis follows years of relaxing lending standards in the US mortgage market, rendered possible by weak oversight and the fragmentation of the mortgage ecosystem from firms incentivized to sell mortgage to those that actually bear the default risk.
+The subprime mortgage crisis begins in the US, with significant impacts felt up till 2012 and its consequences still present in the market.
+The crisis follows years of relaxing lending standards for US mortgages, rendered possible by weak oversight and the fragmentation of the mortgage market from firms incentivised to sell mortgage to those that may not be able to afford them.

 Rana Plaza building disaster, Bangladesh

 Garment factory building collapses in Bangladesh killing 1,129 and injuring 2,500 more.
-The event triggers companies and individuals to re-consider involvement with companies that provide unsafe and poor working environments.
+Event triggers companies and individuals to re-consider involvement with companies that do not provide safe and adequately equipped working environments.